Kapeli/Dash-User-Contributions/docsets/altair/README.md

 make html
 ```

+I had to install many Python packages for `make` to compile properly.
+Just install them with `conda` or `pip` as the error messages come up.

 Also you will need to place the `ChromeDriver` binary in your path and install Google Chrome in the Applications folder ("a directory that the `make` file expects Chrome to be located in").
 You can download the driver from ['ChromeDriver - WebDriver for Chrome'](https://sites.google.com/a/chromium.org/chromedriver/home), or you can install it from Anaconda with `conda install -c python-chromedriver-binary`.